 Tucked amongst it all is Hang Bac Temple – also called Dinh Kim Ngan – which is dedicated to jewelers and decorated in silver carvings.
 Most of the Guild Streets once had a temple for their craft, but this is one of the few remaining.

 This ends our 36 Guild Streets Tour Hanoi.
-Continue to our next walking tour: Hanoi Iconic Sights.
+If you’d like, continue on our Hanoi Iconic Sights Walk.

 Old Town Hanoi Map of Streets